-Mr. Fletcher said the Comprehensive Plan designates this site as Medium Density Residential.
+The Comprehensive Plan designates this site as Medium Density Residential.
 These areas have been developed or are planned for development of a variety of housing types such as single-family detached, single-family attached (duplexes and townhomes), and in special circumstances, multi-family dwellings (apartments).
 Depending on the specific site characteristics, densities in these areas should be around 15 dwelling units per acre.
 Non-residential uses may also be appropriate.